deezer/similar_artists_ranking/README.md

 cd src
 ```

-Requirements: python 3, numpy, networkx, scipy, scikit-learn
+Requirements: python 3, networkx, numpy, scikit-learn, scipy.

 #### Run experiments

-The following command will execute experiments corresponding to **Table 1** from the paper and report Recall@K, MAP@K and NDCG@K scores:
+The following command will execute experiments corresponding to Table 1 from the paper and report all Recall@K, MAP@K and NDCG@K scores:

 ```Bash
 python main.py